goeiebook/creativelab/README.md

 That's a pretty simple example.
 And it duplicates functionality already present in the application (`all.deleteAll()`) But demonstrates how code can be stored in a function.
 A step toward proceedural generation.

 The problem is that the page must be reloaded in order to load the data from local storage.
-Which means you loose the javascript context, which means you must re-enter the code.
-Faced with this problem, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!
+Which means you loose the javascript context, which then necessitates re-entering the code.
+Back to the copy-paste problem.
+Faced with this, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

 Now we're talking.
 Right-click->Run.
 That's fun.
-And now we go wild, bull in a china shop, copy-pasting blocks of code to generate arrays of shapes and colors.
+So we go wild, like a bull in a china shop, copy-pasting blocks of code into a snippet to generate arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it was, it was interesting.
-The results became excessive and messy.
+Excessive and messy.
 But I was proud of the result.
 Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]

 I'm eager to publish this.
 I click the submit button, sign my "Cover Letter", and wait.
 The request fails.
 Try again.
 Fails.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
-The animation works locally, but remains trapped there.
+So the animation works locally, but remains trapped there.
 Unshareable.
 This must mean I've discovered another "Break It" feature!
 I tweet about it to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]

 ---

 The following morning I walked past the tree that caught the boomerang.
 The boomerang wasn't there anymore.
-It had been replaced by a basketball.
+But there was a basketball up there.

 ![boomerang replacement][basketball]

 I laughed aloud.
-It is amusing how plots and storylines unfold automatically.
-And there is fractal similarity.
+Amused by storylines unfolding automatically.
+And this one had fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 No writer is necessary.
 These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
 I know the story will evolve.
 I hope it will take another humerous turn.

 ---

 The post about the 500 Error did not generate buzz.
 No replies, and no views gathered.
 Maybe it's because it wasn't anything unexpected.
 The server rejected the submission because it was unacceptable, and that's expected.

 To narrow down the problem I edit the snippet; reducing the complexity bit by bit, resubmit, and repeat, until eventually the submission goes through.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
-I was a fool.
+Embarassing.

 Now I start with a clean snippet and generate a set of 2d coordinate points.
 Add some random handles, add some random trigometric functions.
 Divide coordinates by a constant value.
 And the result looks like fireworks.
 This is amazing.
-I do not know exactly how it works, but to an outsider it would seem designed.
+Again I do not know exactly how it works, but to an outsider it might seem designed.

 ![burst][burst]